PPO, HMO, EPO, and POS are different types of health insurance plans that people can purchase. Each plan is different when it comes to:

 Any of the plans above (HMO, PPO, EPO, or POS) can be an HSA-qualified plan.

-People can only contribute to HSAs if they have coverage under an HSA-qualified high deductible health plan (often referred to as an HDHP), although they can continue to withdraw funds from their HSA to pay for qualified medical expenses even if they no longer have coverage under an HDHP medical plan.Updated January 31, 2018
+Members can only contribute to an HSA if they have coverage under an HSA-qualified, High Deductible Health Plan (HDHP).
+Once the funds are in the account, they can continue to withdraw funds to pay for qualified medical expenses even if they no longer have coverage under an HDHP medical plan.Updated January 31, 2018

 This article provides general information and shouldn’t be construed as legal, benefits, or HR advice.
 Benefits and insurance regulations may change over time and may vary by location and employer size.
 So, please consult a licensed broker or appropriately certified expert for advice specific to your business’s benefits options.